erasomario/erasomario/README.md

-- 👋 Hi, I’m Mario Eraso, I'm a software developer with more than ten years of experience building software for businesses and enterprises
+- 👋 Hi, I’m Mario Eraso, I'm a developer with more than ten years of experience building software for businesses and enterprises
 - 🌱 I’m currently learning the MERN stack and Clean Architecture